das-g/website/gitpod/docs/introduction/learn-gitpod/context-url.md

 ---
-section: learn
+section: learn-gitpod
-title: Gitpod Contexts
+title: Context URL
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Contexts
+# {title}

 Gitpod understands a variety of common situations you experience as part of your development workflow and automates repetitive tasks, giving you time to focus on more impactful work.